frankvogt/vcf2gwas/README.md

 ## Getting Started

 These instructions will provide an easy way to get vcf2gwas running on your local machine.
+vcf2gwas works on macOS and Linux systems.

 ### Prerequisites